 Imagine a world where you can get feedback on that dreaded assessment you’ve been putting off.
 It would be pretty amazing, yeah?
 While your academics aren’t the be-all and end-all of your university experience, it’s a crucial part of helping you find success.
 After all, isn’t the content you’re studying the main reason you came to university?

 Researching, writing academic essays and referencing can feel like pretty foreign concepts when you’re starting out.
-Knowing this, Uni of Newcastle offers a huge amount of free and easy to access academic support services.
-Here are Navigator’s top 7 ways the University can help you ace your studies.
+Knowing this, Uni Newcastle offers a huge amount of free and easy to access academic support services.
+Here are Navigator’s top 6 ways you can improve your academic skills.

 Academic Learning Support